Vipera: Venom

 However, bites from Vipera species are rarely as severe as those from larger Macrovipera or Daboia.

 Fossil record

-The oldest species of this genus is the Early Miocene Vipera antiqua from Southern Germany.
-The earliest known Vipera antiqua fossil has been dated to 22.5 million years ago.
+The oldest species of the genus Vipera is the Early Miocene V. antiqua from Southern Germany.
+The earliest known V. antiqua fossil has been dated to 22.5 million years ago.
 A very large indeterminate Vipera was found in the Early Pliocene deposits of Mallorca.
 This species surpassed in size all modern relatives, with a length of nearly 2 m, and was one of the biggest predators of its ecosystem.